Skip to main content

 4. When the automation is activated, the system will append a unique link to the customer's order.
 This link directs them to the appropriate page to leave a review, making the process frictionless.

-• The template used in this specific automation will most likely be categorised as Marketing by Meta, and that is okay, given the pricing and delivery expectations.
+Note: if you use the order status automation to send product or store rating requests, you need to pay attention that the template used in this specific automation will most likely be categorised as Marketing by Meta, and that is okay, this is just to set pricing and delivery expectations.

 While this system is robust, issues can occasionally arise.
 The following section provides a comprehensive guide to diagnosing and solving everyday problems.

-5.0 Comprehensive Troubleshooting Guide for the Order Status Automation
+6.0 Comprehensive Troubleshooting Guide for the Order Status Automation

 This section is a diagnostic tool designed to help you identify and resolve common issues that may prevent your automations from functioning correctly.
 To provide maximum clarity, this guide is structured to diagnose problems originating from three distinct layers: Meta Platform policies (payments, template quality), BusinessChat configuration (platform logic, working hours), and built-in system logic (intelligent automation behavior).

-5.1 Diagnosis: Messages Are Not Being Sent (Automation Failure)
+6.1 Diagnosis: Messages Are Not Being Sent (Automation Failure)

 Potential Cause 1: Insufficient Funds or Payment Issues